ozairs/apiconnect/jwt/README.md

 	```
 4. In the **Scopes** section create new scopes called `read` and `write` and add a description.
 5. In the **Non Interactive Clients** section, expand the `Weather Client` and select the previously created scopes and click **Update**.
 Click **Continue** to accept the warning message.
-6. In the **Test** section, copy and paste the curl command in a command prompt (if curl is unavailable, use  alternatives).
+6. In the **Test** section, copy and paste the curl command in a command prompt (if curl is unavailable, use an alternative approach).
 	```
 	$ curl --request POST \
 	>   --url https://ozairs.auth0.com/oauth/token \